tpmp-inra/ipso_phen/docs/installation.md

 !!! warning
     At the moment of writing this documentation I could not install PlantCV with pip, only the conda method worked.

 If you want to use PlantCV you will have to install it.
-If PlantCV is installed all available PlnatCV tools will be loaded when the program starts.
+If PlantCV is installed all available PlantCV tools will be loaded when the program starts.
 Please go to their documentation page fond here: [https://plantcv.readthedocs.io/en/stable/](https://plantcv.readthedocs.io/en/stable/)